-- A. Design and Performance Standards for Stormwater Management Measures - 1.
-Stormwater management measures for major development shall be developed to meet the erosion control, groundwater recharge, stormwater runoff quantity, and stormwater runoff quality standards in this ordinance unless otherwise not permitted under the Steep Slopes section of Atlantic Highlands Borough as defined in (the AH Steep Slopes Ordinance #943-89 as amended #14-96), upheld by the NJ Supreme Court (Ferraro Builders, LLC and Rand Associates, a New Jersey Partnership v.
-Borough of Atlantic Highlands Planning Board and Borough of Atlantic Highlands DECIDED August 5, 2003), has been identified by the United States Geologic Survey as a geologic hazard area (Geological Survey Professional Paper 898, US Government Printing Office, Washington, 1974).
+A. Design and Performance Standards for Stormwater Management Measures

+- 1. Stormwater management measures for major development shall be developed to meet the erosion control, groundwater recharge, stormwater runoff quantity, and stormwater runoff quality standards in this ordinance unless such development or other measures are otherwise not permitted under the Steep Slopes section of Atlantic Highlands Borough Development Regulations.
 To the maximum extent feasible, these standards shall be met by incorporating nonstructural stormwater management strategies into the design.
 If these strategies alone are not sufficient to meet these standards, structural stormwater management measures necessary to meet these standards shall be incorporated into the design. - 2.
 The standards in this ordinance apply only to new major development and are intended to minimize the impact of stormwater runoff on water quality and water quantity in receiving water bodies and maintain groundwater recharge.
 The standards do not apply to new major development to the extent that alternative design and performance standards are applicable under a regional stormwater management plan or Water Quality Management Plan adopted in accordance with Department rules.
-Such alternative standards shall provide at least as much protection from stormwater-related loss of groundwater recharge, stormwater quantity and water quality impacts of major development projects as would be provided under the standards in this subchapter.
+Such alternative standards shall provide at least as much protection from stormwater-related loss of groundwater recharge,